-Hopefully your batter has been on a charger over the winter.
+Hopefully your battery has been on a charger over the winter.
 If not it’s likely dead and will need an immediate charge and test to ensure its health.

 - Check the electrolyte levels if a standard battery and add distilled water if needed.

-- Install the battery and ensure connections are clean.
+- Instal the battery and ensure connections are clean.